dollbluesvanus0/OnePlus-OTA-Downloader/README.md

 - **Coroutines** - For asynchronous programming.

 ---
-*Built with ❤️ for the Android community.*
+*Built for the Android community.*